 We live in a more or less scientific world, which is to say we’ve gotten to know and understand a lot about the Earth, but now we have come to this point that we actually don’t understand our relation to it.
 We are very confused about the relation we have with the Earth.
 I saw, in all these different practices, some kind of artistic creature who uses science but also design and technology to re-investigate the relationship with the Earth in general or focused on a specific thing, like animals for example.
 They all connect to the natural order or the natural world, and use imagination to re-investigate that relationship, which seemingly can no longer be understood through the data.

-The subtitle of your book is ‘On Expedition in the Anthropocene,’ which places an emphasis not just on asking the question about our relation with the Earth, but on the impact.
+The subtitle of your book is ‘On Expedition in the Anthropocene,’ which places an emphasis not just on our relation with the Earth, but on the impact.
 Tell us more about that.

 The Anthropocene reality is a new way of thinking that has been embraced by segments of both science and art.
 In short, we as a species have become more or less a force of nature ourselves, rivaling other forces of nature, and that means that we have to re-think the idea of Earth as something transcendent, something above us that we don’t control at all.
 We don’t control it, but we do have a lot of impact on it.
 Many have thought that this couldn’t be true—that we as a small species could really change the Earth’s course—but that idea is outdated.
 Of course as an individual we are nothing, but as a collective species, together with all our technology, we are changing the Earth.